 In the event, participants will learn how the call to care for God's creation is part of Catholic Social Teaching.
 They will expand their understanding of stewardship that includes respect for and protection of the natural environment.
 Finally, they will identify ways to “go green” through the practice of stewardship at home and in collaboration with others.

 These free printable resources can be used in the classroom or at home to explore the call to care for God’s creation.
 As Catholics, we must all commit to safeguarding the environment and strive to increase our love for all of God’s natural wonders.
-Earth Day is one more opportunity to open ourselves to nature’s restorative powers and to glorify God, as John Paul II advised.

 “Our very contact with nature has a deep restorative power; contemplation of its magnificence imparts peace and serenity.
 The Bible speaks again and again of the beauty of creation, which is called to glorify God.”
 Saint Pope John Paul II